kubernetes/kubernetes/examples/meanio/README.md

 ## MEAN.io example

-This example shows how to build a simple, multi-tier web application using Kubernetes and Docker. it is based on the [guestbook](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples/guestbook) example.
+This example shows how to build a simple, multi-tier web application using Kubernetes and Docker.
+It is based on the [guestbook](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples/guestbook) example.

 The example consists of:
-- A web framework using MEAN framework.
+- A nodejs web app using MEAN framework.
 - A MongoDB server.

 ### Step Zero: Prerequisites

-This example assumes that you have a basic understanding of kubernetes services and that you have forked the repository and [turned up a Kubernetes cluster](https://github.com/GoogleCloudPlatform/kubernetes#contents):
-This example requires a kubernetes cluster.
+This example requires a kubernetes cluster. use the prerequisites of the [guestbook](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples/guestbook#step-zero-prerequisites) example.

-*If* you are running from source, replace commands such as "kubectl" below with calls to cluster/kubectl.sh.

 ### Step One: Fire up the MongoDB Server